-Our projects stem from the practice of Karma Yoga, giving back without expecting return, selfless service.
+Our projects stem from the practice of Karma Yoga, selfless service, simply giving back without expecting anything in return.
 We believe this spirit and practices saves our world and heals our suffering.
 We are a international network of friends donating our skills for causes we believe in.
 Our intention is to empower women around the world by training them in media, creating safe space to share their stories, and give them opportunities to donate their time to help others.
 We create media by women, about women and for humanity.

 In 2015, the GKPs hosted the first documentary filmmaking bootcamp for women in the Himalayan mountains of northern India.
 We were a team of 13 international women and girls, aged 14-64.
 The GKPs sponsored 4 teenage girls from a local children's home and one elder artist from the USA.
 We created the short film, Nari Shakti: Women of Tirthan Valley, in partnership with Sunshine Himalayan Adventures, an ECO-TOURISM agency run by brothers, Ankit and Panki Sood, BTCA NGO, along many volunteers from the community.
 The purpose of the film was to inspire local women in the Himalayan valleys to develop their savings & credit groups and increase their income generating efforts, and document our times with women's perspective.
 Since 2015, it's been shown to almost 10,000 visitors and locals of the Great Himlayans: small women's groups from villages, government officials, International NGOs and tourists throughout the Himalayan region.
 The film is in Hindi and the local dialect of the Tirthan Valley and is still being shown today.
 View below.